lmmx/range-streams/README.md

 - For a zip file, you know the final 22 bytes contain the "end of central directory record", so this is my test case for this library as proof of concept.

+Another server which supports range requests is...
+GitHub!
+But only for files in repos, not gists.